 Pictured: The Simpson Family

-Also in this decade, two young Herff students became crazy for all things Herff, and then fell crazy in love with one another.
+During the late 1990s, two young Herff students became crazy for all things Herff, and then fell crazy in love with one another.
 The Simpsons—James from Munford, TN, and Kathryn from Clarksville, TN, (both '99), were recruited out of their respective high schools to attend the Herff College of Engineering.

 "U of M made a great impression," Kathryn says.
 "My dad went to Vanderbilt and they offered me a scholarship, too, but Memphis did a better job than any other college at recruitment.
 I felt really special.
 The U of M came to my high school and held an exclusive event in Nashville just for scholarship recipients."
 James remembers, "U of M did the right amount of recruiting.
 I was kind of being pestered by another school.
 One day they called to ask me if I had made up my mind and that pesky phone call pushed me to blurt out 'yes,' but the answer was Herff!"